adrian7pz/configNeovim_lua/README.md

 # configNeovim
-- Ready to go with neovim cofigured in Lua
+- Ready to go with neovim configured in Lua